yazpik/SelfHosted-K8s-Lab/README.md

 - Matchbox console if servers are not booting correctly, did you modify names, macs ?
 - Check libvirt version, (if ubuntu)

+## Let's start with bootkube
+>Bootkube is a helper tool for launching self-hosted Kubernetes clusters.
+When launched, bootkube will act as a temporary Kubernetes control-plane (api-server, scheduler, controller-manager), which operates long enough to bootstrap a replacement self-hosted control-plane.